swiftlang/swift-evolution/proposals/NNNN-task-cancellation-shields.md

 This API is not intended to be used in "normal" code, and should only be used during debugging issues with cancellation, to check if a shield is active in a given task.
 This API are _only_ available on `UnsafeCurrentTask`, in order to dissuade from their use in normal code.

-The `hasActiveTaskCancellationShield` static property, which can be used to determine if a cancellation shield is active.
+The `hasActiveTaskCancellationShield` property, which can be used to determine if a cancellation shield is active.
 Primarily this can be used for debugging "why isn't my task getting cancelled?" kinds of issues.

 ```swift
 extension UnsafeCurrentTask {